Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 The following properties will be changed:
 * allowed maximum number of iterations to achieve the precision goal.
 When it aborts, firmware takes the best result achieved (lowest position and orientation error)
 * required precision for position and orientation

+Testing so far has shown, that altering iterations has nearly no effect.
+After 5 iterations, all tests have approached the target, with the exception of singularity areas, where the iterations is interrupted, because angles go havoc.
+Changing precision requirement has some effect on time required to calculate.

 # M669 S, T parameters: segmentation